Sausage-Rice Phyllo Casserole

 - 1/4 cup olive oil

-- In a 6-qt. stockpot, cook sausage over medium heat 6-8 minutes or until no longer pink, breaking into crumbles.
+- In a 6-qt. stockpot, cook sausage over medium heat until no longer pink, 6-8 minutes, breaking into crumbles.
 Remove with a slotted spoon; drain on paper towels.
 Add garlic, basil and oregano to skillet; cook and stir 30 seconds.
 Add chardonnay, stirring to loosen browned bits from pan.
-Cook 1-2 minutes or until liquid is almost evaporated.
+Cook until liquid is almost evaporated, 1-2 minutes.

-Bake 35-40 minutes or until golden and crisp.
-Let stand 5 minutes before slicing.
+- Bake until golden and crisp, 35-40 minutes.
+Let stand 5 minutes before serving.

-To Make Ahead: Can be made a day in advance.
-Cover and refrigerate.
+To Make Ahead: Recipe may be made a day in advance.
+After assembling casserole, cover and refrigerate.
 Remove from the refrigerator 30 minutes before baking.
 Bake as directed.
-Yield: 8 servings.

-Originally published as Sausage-Rice Phyllo Casserole in Taste of Home's Holiday & Celebrations Cookbook Annual 2016, p193
+Originally published as Italian Hot Sausage and Rice Phyllo Casserole in Holiday & Celebrations Cookbook 2016